signalfx/signalfx-agent/docs/auto-discovery.md

  - `hostport`: A host and port combination, i.e. a network endpoint.
-This endpoint could be on any type of runtime, e.g. container, remote host, straigh on same host with no container.
+This endpoint could be on any type of runtime, e.g. container, remote host, running on same host with no container.
 This type of target will always have `host`, `port`, and `port_type` fields set.

  - `container`: A container, e.g. a Docker container.
 The `host` field will be